rvs/planD/README.md

 kernel binary from its build.
 On some systems this kernel binary can be used directly, on other ones it needs to be wrapped into a trivial disk image.
 1. As a matter of fact, the self-contained nature of the Plan9 kernel image extends beyound just the binary bits that get loaded into kernel memory.
-Plan9 as an ability of also packaging filesystem content of the initial root filesystem right into the kernel binary itself (thus obviating the need for things like initrd in Linux).
+Plan9 has an ability of also packaging filesystem content of the initial root filesystem right into the kernel binary itself (thus obviating the need for things like initrd in Linux).
 The content of this filesystem is managed by the [root device](http://man.cat-v.org/plan_9/3/root) and what files get included in the binary kernel